 - Only about 50% of the brands we own have been independently assessed to date – partially due to a lack of information/transparency, partially because those assessing the manufacturers have only limited resources.

-- The ownership of the brands we know (and trust/ed) by BIG BRAND RETAIL is huge (and more and more small manufacturers are being acquired).
+- The ownership of the brands we know (and trust/ed) by BIG BRAND RETAIL is huge (and more and more small manufacturers are being acquired and brands closed down).

 - There is a lot of greenwashing out there.
-A manufacturer contributing money to a charitable organisation doesn’t make them sustainable or ethical, sorry – at least not if that’s all they’re talking about in their shiny marketing brochures.
+A manufacturer donating money to a charitable organization doesn’t make them sustainable or ethical, sorry.
+At least not if that’s all they’re talking about in their shiny marketing brochures.

 What can you/we all do?